Forest Sustainability Fellowship Program

 Forest Sustainability Fellows in the Master of Environmental Science and Management program may specialize in a variety of areas including Conservation Planning, Economics and Politics of the Environment, Water Resources Management, Pollution Prevention and Remediation, Energy and Climate or Corporate Environmental Management.
 In addition to standard coursework, Forest Sustainability Fellows take two courses on issues related to forest sustainability and lead a seminar speaker series.

 Fellowships for MESM students typically cover fees, health insurance, and full or partial tuition for one year.
-The fellowship may be renewed a second year if students remain in good academic standing and their interests continue to be aligned with the Forest Sustainability Fellowship program.
+A $5,000 stipend is provided during the summer toward a related internship experience.
+The fellowship may be renewed for a second year if students remain in good academic standing and their interests continue to be aligned with the Forest Sustainability Fellowship program.

 Forest Sustainability Fellows in the PhD in Environmental Science and Management program shape their research with guidance from Bren School faculty mentors.
 Bren faculty who do research in the area of forest sustainability and provide mentorship to students include: